-We had 72,405,000 ordinary shares outstanding as of June 30, 2017.
+We had 12,067,487 ordinary shares outstanding as of June 30, 2017.
 The following table and accompanying footnotes set forth information relating to the beneficial ownership of our ordinary shares as of June 30, 2017 by:

-- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our outstanding ordinary shares; - · each of our directors; - each of our executive officers; and - · all of our executive officers and directors as a group.
+- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our outstanding ordinary shares; - · each of our directors: - each of our executive officers; and - all of our executive officers and directors as a group.

 Our major shareholders do not have voting rights that are different from our shareholders in general.
-The percentage of shares beneficially owned prior to this offering is computed on the basis of 243,064,714 ordinary shares as of June 30, 2017, which reflects the assumed conversion of all of our outstanding shares of preferred shares into an aggregate of 170,659,714 ordinary shares.
-All of our preferred shares convert into ordinary shares on a one to one basis.
-The percentage of shares beneficially owned after this offering includes ordinary shares in the form of ADSs issued in connection with this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.
+The percentage of shares beneficially owned prior to this offering is computed on the basis of 40,510,762 ordinary shares as of June 30, 2017, which reflects the assumed conversion of all of our outstanding shares of preferred shares, at an assumed one to one conversion factor for our Series C preferred shares, into an aggregate of 28,443,275 ordinary shares.
+For a description of the conversion, upon the completion of this offering, of our Series C preferred shares into ordinary shares, see "Series C conversion."
+Other than our Series C preferred shares, all of our preferred shares convert into ordinary shares on a one to one basis.
+The percentage of shares beneficially owned after this offering includes 8,333,333 ordinary shares in the form of ADSs issued in connection with this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.